 3. Stator

-The stator is the piece of the unit that redirects the fluid returning from the turbine towards the pump.
+The stator is the piece of the unit that redirects the fluid returning from the turbine toward the pump.
 This process dramatically increases the efficiency of the torque converter, making the stator an important component to investigate during any industrial torque converter repair.

 4. Transmission Fluid